DolphDev/PSV/Documentation/Rows.md

 There are 3 operations to change the output flag.

-There are 3 operations to change the outout flag as Fatstax-CSV co-opts unary positive, negation, and inversion operations.
+There are 3 operations to change the output flag as Fatstax-CSV co-opts unary positive, negation, and inversion operations.

 So to enable a row to output